Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     parsl.load(config)
     ```

-    1. Unique to the `HighThroughputExecutor`, this `strategy` will automatically scale the number of active blocks (i.e. Slurm allocations) up or down based on the number of tasks remaining.
+    1. Unique to the `HighThroughputExecutor`, this `strategy` will automatically scale the number of active blocks (i.e. Slurm allocations) up or down based on the number of jobs remaining.
 We set `max_blocks=1` here so it can't scale up beyond 1 Slurm job, but it can scale down from 1 to 0 since `min_blocks=0`.
-By setting `init_blocks=0`, no Slurm allocation will be requested until tasks are launched.
+By setting `init_blocks=0`, no Slurm allocation will be requested until jobs are launched.

     2. This is just an arbitrary label for file I/O.

-    3. If you are running a single-core `Job`, this value will be the number of physical cores per node (this example).
-If you are running a `Job` that is calling MPI and uses multiple cores per node, this will be the number of concurrent tasks (see next example).
+    3. The maximum number of running jobs per node.
+If you are running a non-MPI job, this value will generally be the number of physical cores per node (this example).
+Perlmutter has 128 physical CPU cores, so we have set a value of 128 here.

+    4. The number of cores per job.
+We are running single-core jobs in this example

-    4. Any commands to run before carrying out any of the Parsl tasks.
+    5. Any commands to run before carrying out any of the Parsl jobs.
 This is useful for setting environment variables, activating a given Conda environment, and loading modules.

-    5. The walltime for each block (i.e. Slurm allocation).
+    6. The walltime for each block (i.e. Slurm allocation).

-    6. The number of nodes that each block (i.e. Slurm allocation) should allocate.
+    7. The number of nodes that each block (i.e. Slurm allocation) should allocate.

-    7. Sets the number of blocks (e.g. Slurm allocations) to provision during initialization of the workflow.
-We set this to a value of 0 so that there isn't a running Slurm job before any tasks have been submitted to Parsl.
+    8. Sets the number of blocks (e.g. Slurm allocations) to provision during initialization of the workflow.
+We set this to a value of 0 so that there isn't a running Slurm job before any jobs have been submitted to Parsl.

-    8. Sets the minimum number of blocks (e.g. Slurm allocations) to maintain during [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
-We set this to 0 so that Slurm jobs aren't running when there are no remaining tasks.
+    9. Sets the minimum number of blocks (e.g. Slurm allocations) to maintain during [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
+We set this to 0 so that Slurm jobs aren't running when there are no remaining jobs.

-    9. Sets the maximum number of active blocks (e.g. Slurm allocations) during [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
+    10. Sets the maximum number of active blocks (e.g. Slurm allocations) during [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
 We set this to 1 here, but it can be increased to have multiple Slurm jobs running simultaneously.
 Raising `max_blocks` to a larger value will allow the "htex_auto_scale" strategy to upscale resources as needed.

-    10. The type of Launcher to use. `SimpleLauncher()` must be used instead of the commonly used `SrunLauncher()` to allow quacc subprocesses to launch their own `srun` commands.
+    11. The type of Launcher to use. `SrunLauncher()` will distribute jobs across the cores and nodes of the Slurm allocation.
+It should not be used for `PythonApp`s that themselves call MPI, which should use `SimpleLauncher()` instead.

-    11. The maximum time to wait (in seconds) for the job scheduler info to be retrieved/sent.
+    12. The maximum time to wait (in seconds) for the job scheduler info to be retrieved/sent.

     **Concurrent MPI Jobs**

-    Now let's consider a similar configuration but for tasks where the underlying executable is run via MPI, as is typically the case for most quantum chemistry codes that distribute work over multiple cores and/or nodes.
+    Now let's consider a similar configuration but for jobs where the underlying executable is run via MPI, as is typically the case for most quantum chemistry codes that distribute work over multiple cores and/or nodes.
 The setup here is a bit different.
-In this example, we are requesting a single Slurm allocation with 8 nodes and each job is running on 2 nodes of that allocation.
+In this example, we are requesting a single Slurm allocation with 8 nodes (containing 128 physical CPU cores per node), and each compute job is running on 2 nodes of that allocation.

     ```python
     import parsl